keniets/kenietsmap/README.md

 - put .txt file with the description of the map in the map subfolder (/www/json/mapsubfolder)
 - perform "npm run build"  in terminal
-- Map items and its descriptions will be appeared in the side-menu
+- map items and its descriptions will be appeared in the side-menu
+- if you add a new map subfolder you also need to add according state to ui route (app.js for now) The name of a state consist of "app." + the name of a map subfolder in lowercase for example: app.main, app.nationalities, app.countries, etc

+You may rename map folder, then run "npm run build" and this change will appear in ui routes file and index.html file.
+You must rename just one folder at a time and then run "npm run build".

 To add some labels to a map, assemble all labels in labels.geojson and put into a map subfolder.
 Then run "npm run build" and use variable _labels in any place of your application.
 See Countries map for example in which _cities labels been added.

-To know country name do one click within its bounds
+To know country name in a popup do one click within its bounds To know country attributes in top right corner of the map mouse over country's bounds